…another type of adventure

 Tower of London

 It’s well worth it to take the tour with the Yeoman, especially since you only have to pay for the ticket and wait until one of the hourly tours starts.
-I don’t know if we were lucky or this is how they all are, but the guy was great.
-He was funny, and serious, and took care of the children (yes, it’s a former prison, some stories will be pretty graphic), and the fact that you become a Yeoman only after at least 20-25 years of impeccable service somehow guarantees that these guys are both commanding and charismatic.
+I don’t know if we were lucky or if this is how they all are, but the guy was great.
+He was funny, and serious, and took care of the children (yes, it’s a former prison, so some stories will be pretty graphic), and the fact that you become a Yeoman only after at least 20-25 years of impeccable service somehow guarantees that these guys are both commanding and charismatic.

-My warning related to children is very serious: the stories have a great deal of blood involved, so please take this into account if you have your little ones with you.
+My warning related to children is very serious: the stories have a great deal of blood involved, so please consider this if you have your little ones with you.
 The royal jewelry is as we expected: big, many and well guarded, a thing that made us go out directly into the rain at the end of the tour, unlike everyone else that just crowded near the door but no one wanted to get out because, big surprise, it was raining in London.